cavo789/blog/blog/2023/11/04/docker-joomla/index.md

   [...]
 ```

-(We will not be restarting our Docker containers yet.
-For the time being, the kingsbridge name will not be taken into account.
+(We won't be restarting our Docker containers yet.
+For now, the kingsbridge name won't be considered.
 For this to be the case, we would need to launch `docker compose down` followed by `docker compose up --detach`, but let us wait a little longer before doing so.)

 ## Docker images

-If you are curious, you can run the `docker image list` command to get the list of Docker images already downloaded on your machine.
+If you're curious, you can run the `docker image list` command to get the list of Docker images already downloaded on your machine.

 ```bash
 ❯ docker image list